‘Black Panther’ Fandango Presales Outpace All Other First-Quarter Movies

 “It’s not just a superhero movie, it’s a ground-breaking cultural event,” said Fandango managing editor Erik Davis.
 “It is hands-down the first major movie event of 2018, and the ecstatic reviews are fueling even greater anticipation.
 We’re also seeing increased interest from larger groups of ticket-buyers looking to celebrate next weekend’s historic release.”

 The most recent tracking released on Feb.
-1 showed “Black Panther” is heading for as much as $150 million in its North American opening on the four-day Presidents Day weekend.
-“Black Panther” could break the Presidents Day weekend record of $152 million, set in 2016 by “Deadpool.”
-It will easily top the second-highest debut for the four-day holiday, set in 2015 when “Fifty Shades of Grey” opened with $93 million.
+1 showed “Black Panther” heading for as much as $150 million in its North American opening on the four-day Presidents Day weekend.
+The film could break the Presidents Day weekend record of $152 million, set in 2016 by “Deadpool.”
+It will easily top the second-highest debut for the four-day holiday, set in 2015 when “Fifty Shades of Grey” launched with $93 million.

-The newest tracking showed total awareness of “Black Panther” at 88%, unaided awareness at 43%, and definite interest at 57%.
+The newest Fandango survey showed total awareness of “Black Panther” at 88%, unaided awareness at 43%, and definite interest at 57%.
 Boseman stars as T’Challa, who takes over as the king of Wakanda after his father T’Chaka is killed.
-The film also stars Angela Bassett, Forest Whitaker, and Michael B. Jordan.
+The film also stars Michael B. Jordan, Angela Bassett, Forest Whitaker, Lupita Nyong’o, and Danai Gurira.
 Ryan Coogler directed the movie from a script he co-wrote with Joe Robert Cole.